-I had not intended (originally) to stay in Niseko but every hotel room remotely close to Sapporo was booked out tonight for the fireworks festival so this was the nearest I could find along my route.
+I had not intended (originally) to stay in Niseko but every hotel room remotely close to Sapporo was booked out tonight for a fireworks festival.
 Niseko is known as Australia village in winter when it is taken over by 1000’s of Aussies who come for the skiing.
-Like any ski resort area it is dead off season but even so the prices for rooms remained high.

 Day eleven was a big program.
 First of all I was visiting another peninsular area in Aomori but first I had the wonderful Hakkoda mountains to further explore via routes 394/40/103.
 Excellent roads there but not easy to photograph.